dib1000/APCSFinalProject/README.md

 06/03/2021: Added the display of a final score at the end screen.
 However, the points adding up are incorrect.
 Will work on that.

+06/03/2021: Fixed the displaying of points.
+The points still aren't adding up correctly but I plan on using a boolean to make sure that points would add up from empty spots.